California storms bring more heavy rain, flooding and power outages

 Since last month, a series of atmospheric rivers has pummeled the state.
 Since then, at least 19 people have died in storm-related incidents, and a 5-year-old who was swept away by floodwaters in San Luis Obispo County remains missing.
 The governor said the recent weather events have resulted in more deaths than the state's last two years of wildfires.

-More than 24,000 customers were without electricity on Saturday evening, according to poweroutage.us, having dropped from more than twice that number since the Saturday morning.
+More than 19,000 customers were without electricity on Sunday afternoon, according to poweroutage.us, a number that had declined since Saturday evening.

 The state will continue to see periodic rain into Wednesday, with 2-4 inches expected to drop along the Sierra Nevada Mountain range, according to the Weather Prediction Center.